ga4gh-discovery/ga4gh-service-info/README.md

 ## How to contribute

 Guidelines for contributing to this repository are listed in [CONTRIBUTING.md](CONTRIBUTING.md).
+Information on the specification maintainers is available from [MAINTAINERS.md](MAINTAINERS.md).

 ## How to notify GA4GH of potential security flaws